-The Regiment evolved from the 10th Royal Grenadiers and thus inherits British traditions.
-The Regiment was authorized to wear the distinctive scarlet uniform of the “Guards” on all ceremonial occasions by decree of Queen Victoria.
-The Royal Regiment of Canada is an active reserve unit in 32 Brigade and an integral part of the Canadian Forces.
-Its members presently serve in Croatia, the Middle East, Eritrea, and across Canada.
+The Regiment evolved from the 10th Royal Grenadiers and thus inherits traditions of the British Army.
+Queen Victoria authorized the Regiment to wear the scarlet uniform of the Brigade of Guards on all ceremonial occasions.
+Today the Regiment is a reserve unit in 32 Brigade and an active part of the Canadian Armed Forces.

-- International commitments include: performances for the United Nations in Cyprus; the Military Musical Pageant, held at Wembley Stadium, in London, England; a command performance for our Colonel-In-Chief Prince Charles, Prince of Wales in the Gardens of Buckingham Palace; and, being selected as the official band to accompany the veterans and the official party to the United Kingdom and France to commemorate the 50th Anniversary of the raid on Dieppe August 19, 1942.
+- International appearances have included: performances for the United Nations in Cyprus; the Military Musical Pageant, held at Wembley Stadium, in London, England; a command performance for our Colonel-In-Chief Prince Charles, Prince of Wales in the Gardens of Buckingham Palace; and, being selected as the official band to accompany the veterans and the official party to the United Kingdom and France to commemorate the 50th Anniversary of the raid on Dieppe August 19, 1942.

-Recent years have seen the band travel from sea to sea, from Gander, Newfoundland to Victoria, British Columbia with many performances in between (including the launching of the ship the “Hector” in Pictou, Nova Scotia, The Summerside Tattoo in Prince Edward Island, and the 2000 International Military Festival of Music in Quebec City).
+Recent years have seen the band travel in Canada from Gander, Newfoundland to Victoria, British Columbia with many performances in between (including the launching of the ship the “Hector” in Pictou, Nova Scotia, The Summerside Tattoo in Prince Edward Island, and the 2000 International Military Festival of Music in Quebec City).
 In addition there have been numerous trips to the United States to participate in events such as the historic Fort Ticonderoga Tattoo and The Rochester International Marine Tattoo in New York State, the TRADOC Military Tattoo in Fort Monroe, Virginia, and the renowned Stone Mountain Highland Games Military Tattoo in Atlanta, Georgia.

 The band’s recordings have been met with enthusiastic response and won wide critical acclaim.

 Currently the various groups within the main musical organization are extremely active.
 Their wide ranging activities include live, televised and broadcast music, colourful marching displays, concert performances, ceremonial fanfare trumpets, opening ceremonies at many functions and conventions, and dance and reception music.
 The band looks forward to special performances from invitations received nationally and internationally in 2005.

-The Director of Music is Lieutenant Kevin Anderson CD.
+The Director of Music is Captain Kevin Anderson CD.

 The Drum Major is Mike Morello CD.

 The Band Sergeant Major is Sergeant Sheila Andrews CD.